Open Weak CAD and its Applications: Introduction

+For polynomials in $n$ variables, a CAD is a finite collection of sign-invariant cells satisfying the following two requirements : (a) the cells constitute a decomposition of the whole $n$-dimensional space. (b) the cells are cylindrically arranged.
+Such a decomposition is typically constructed in two stages: (1)\ compute a kind of triangular set of polynomials through repeated projection, resulting in so-called projection polynomials (2)\ carrying back substitutions by repeatedly solving the projection polynomials.

+It was immediately observed that the computation of CAD can be time-consuming.
+Hence there have been intensive and diverse effort to improve its computational efficiency.
+For instance, it was observed that the algorithms spend huge amount of time on constructing low dimensional cells and that those cells are often not needed in various applications.
+Hence a relaxed notion called {\em\ open CAD} or {\em\ generic CAD} was introduced, where low dimensional cells are ignored.
+Consequently, it relaxes the requirement (a) that the cells constitute a decomposition of the {\em whole\/} space.

+In this paper, we introduce a further relaxed notion called {\em open weak CAD}, where we also relax the requirement (b) that the cells are cylindrically arranged.
+Technically, the cylindricity is intimately related to delineability.
+We replace the original delineability requirement with a weaker version in such a way that it still captures sufficient amount of geometric information needed in various applications.

-An algorithm for computing open weak CADs is proposed.
+Furthermore, we provide an algorithm for computing projection polynomials of open weak CADs.
 The key idea is to compute the intersection of projection factor sets produced by different projection orders.
-The resulting open weak CAD often has smaller number of sample points than open CADs.
+The resulting open weak CAD often has smaller number of cells than open CADs.

-The algorithm can be used for computing sample points for all open connected components of $ f\ne 0$ for a given polynomial $f$.
-It can also be used for many other applications, such as testing semi-definiteness of polynomials and copositive problems.
-In fact, we solved several difficult semi-definiteness problems efficiently by using the algorithm.
-Furthermore, applying the algorithm to copositive problems, we find an explicit expression of the polynomials producing open weak CADs under some conditions, which significantly improves the efficiency of solving copositive problems.
+We illustrate the usefulness of open weak CAD theory and algorithm by tackling several application problems.
+First we show how to compute sample points for all open connected components of $ f\ne 0$ for a given polynomial $f$.
+Next we show how to test polynomial inequalities.
+Finally we show how to tackle co-positiveness problems; we find an explicit expression of the polynomials producing open weak CADs under some conditions, which significantly improves the efficiency of solving copositive problems.